 - Awful customer service from Wanhao (not the resellers, they seem pretty good).
-Common to Chinese 3d printer manufacturers, but Wanhao take it to the next level e.g. in refusing to release specifications for the stepper motors.
+Common to Chinese 3d printer manufacturers, but Wanhao take it to the next level e.g. my personal gripe, their refusal to release specifications for the stepper motors.

 - Sudden de-levelling has been noted by many users.
 They will have auto-levelled the bed and it will be working fine, and then when starting a new print the nozzle will crash into the bed.
 This can only be fixed by doing a factory reset, and is thought to be caused by corruption of the config files.
 Which in turn may be due to either firmware issues or cheap electronics components - my bet is on the latter.